Categories

 3: What are Pivot Tables?

-A Pivot Table gathers and summarizes the data from a detailed spreadsheet or a range of a spreadsheet.
-This table allows you to glance on the information such as:
+A Pivot Table gathers and summarises the data from a detailed spreadsheet or a range of spreadsheets.
+This table allows you to glance at the information, such as:

 Number of items based on each data type;